Cohomology of the Universal Abelian Surface with Applications to Arithmetic Statistics: Introduction

 up to semi-simplification. \end{thm}

 The proofs of these theorems use the Leray spectral sequence of the morphisms $\pi: \mathcal X \to \mathcal A_2$, with $\mathcal X = \mathcal X_2$, $\mathcal X_2^n$, and $\mathcal X_2^{\Sym(n)}$ respectively.
 The spectral sequence takes as input the cohomology of local systems of $\mathcal A_2$, which has been computed by Petersen in \cite{petersen}.
-Then it still remains to determine the local systems involved in the latter two cases, converting this problem about cohomology into a series of problems about the representation theory of $\Sp(4, \Z)$.
+Then it still remains to determine the local systems involved in the latter two cases, converting this problem about cohomology into a series of problems about the representation theory of $\Sp(4)$.
 For $\mathcal X_2^n$, we give recursive formulas (in $n$) for the relevant local systems in Subsection \ref{sec:fiber-powers-n}.
 For $\mathcal X_2^{\Sym(n)}$, we show that the local systems $R^k\pi_*\Q_\ell$ stabilize for $n \geq k$.
 In both cases, we use these facts to prove Theorems \ref{thm:low-degree-computation} and \ref{thm:low-degree-sym-n}.

-The cohomology in higher degrees is quite involved to determine for all general $n$ and involve Galois representations attached to certain (Siegel) modular forms, but the methods of this paper give a finite computation for the relevant local systems for each fixed $n$.
+The cohomology in higher degrees is quite involved to determine for general $n\geq 0$ and $k \geq 0$ and involve Galois representations attached to certain (Siegel) modular forms.
+However, the methods of this paper give a finite computation for the relevant local systems for each fixed $n$.
+This means that given enough information about the inputs to Petersen's theorem (\cite[Theorem 2.1]{petersen}), it is possible to compute the cohomology groups for larger values $k$ and $n$ using the results of this paper.
 We work out the case $n = 2$ completely -- see Theorems \ref{thm:2-power-universal-surface} and \ref{thm:sym-2} for the cohomology of $\mathcal X_2^2$ and $\mathcal X_2^{\Sym(2)}$ respectively.

 {\bf{Arithmetic Statistics.}} We fix throughout a finite field $\F_q$.
 The Weil conjectures give bounds on the number of $\F_q$-points on any projective variety over $\F_q$.
 Applied to an abelian surface $A$ they assert that